No. 53: Don Drysdale

 Truth that’s been told: Don Drysdale could carry a tune and was a professional recording artist.

-Dare to discover: You be the judge:
+Dare to discover: You be the judge.

-Meyers, our link to No. 15 in our SoCal Sports History 101 project, was a 1985 inducted into the International Women’s Sports Hall of Fame.
+Meyers, our link to No. 15 in our SoCal Sports History 101 project, was a 1985 inductee into the International Women’s Sports Hall of Fame.
 She was later inducted into the Naismith Basketball Hall of Fame in 1993 as the first woman honored.

-“The one thing I always remember when I first met Don is that he was such a gentleman,” Meyers once said in an interview.
+“The one thing I always remember when I first met Don is that he was such a gentleman,” Meyers said.
 “And the one thing that I always loved, because I was from a big family, was just how these other guys responded to Donnie.
 You can go down the list with Duke Snider and Sandy Koufax and Bob Uecker and Pee Wee Reese and Ted Williams and Mickey Mantle — they were his brothers.
 But there was something that set Donnie apart.
 He was like this beacon.
 They were just all attracted to him.
 And believe me, all of those men were great in their own right.
 But there was something special about Donnie.”

-They had three children — Don Jr., born on his father’s birthday in 1987 as Don was broadcasting for the Chicago White Sox.
+Don and Annie had three children — Don Jr., born on his father’s birthday in 1987 as Don was broadcasting for the Chicago White Sox.
 Son Darren came two years later after Don joined the Dodgers’ broadcast team.
 Daughter Drew arrived in March of 1993.

 Don Drysdale died four months later, while on a road trip with the Dodgers in Montreal.
 He was 56.

 In Mark Whicker’s 2025 book, “Up And In: The Life of a Dodgers Legend,” time and time again Drysdale was referred to by family and friends as “a man’s man.”